kingparra/hpfp/01_-_all_you_need_is_lambda/notes2.rst

 * Ok, I'll take your word for that.
 You said "sometimes".
 What about those other times?
 Is purity (as in purely functional) used to mean something else?
 If so, what?
+* Is there a formal definition of what referential transparency means?

 Remarks
 ^^^^^^^